-Dr. Sven Mikolon is Assistant Professor of Marketing at Imperial College Business School.
+Sven Mikolon is Associate Professor of Marketing at Imperial College Business School.
 Sven studied Business Administration and Economics at the Ruhr-University of Bochum (Germany) from where he also obtained his doctoral degree in business administration.

-In his research Sven bridges the literature on organizational psychology with that on consumer behaviour and strategic marketing with a strong focus on the customer-frontline worker-interface.
-Specifically, Sven examines the influence of cognitive and motivational biases on key marketing performance outcomes, such as customer mind-set outcomes, purchase behaviour and sales performance.
+In his research Sven bridges the literature on organizational psychology with that on consumer behaviour and strategic marketing with a strong focus on the customer-company-interface.

 In one of Sven's current projects, he explores how the perceived complexity of professional services impacts customers’ cognitive resources available to them in real frontline interactions in the retail banking industry.
 An intriguing finding is that customers’ cognitive capacity was reduced at moderate levels of perceived service complexity while it was relatively high at low and high levels of perceived service complexity.
 The reason is that customers perceiving relatively high levels of service complexity presumably switched to heuristic processing of the professional service to save cognitive resources.
 The study has been published in the Journal of Service Research Web Link

 Sven is an editorial board member of the Journal of Organizational Behavior and acts as ad hoc reviewer for the Journal of the Academy of Marketing Science and for the Journal of Service Research.

 Publications in Peer Reviewed Journals

 Kreiner, Glen, Christine Mihelcic, and Sven Mikolon (2022) “Stigmatized Work and Stigmatized Workers”, in: Annual Review of Organizational Psychology and Organizational Behavior, Vol. 9, 95-120, 2022.